gospel-desk/www.logstown.com/README.md

 ## The Mission

-Gospel Desk's mission is to help the Church build faith through the Gospels.
+Gospel Desk's mission is to help the Church build faith rooted in the Gospels.

 ## The Formula